Student Finance

 To qualify for federal student aid, students must meet the requirements below:

-• Be a United States citizen or eligible noncitizen
+• Be a U.S. citizen or an eligible noncitizen;

-• Have a valid social security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau
+• Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau;

-• Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program
+• Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program;

-• Maintain satisfactory academic progress in college
+• Maintain satisfactory academic progress in college;

 Ready to apply?
 Click here

-• Submit any other documents requested by the Office of Student Finance
+3. Any additional supporting documents requested by the Office of Student Finance

-• Special Circumstances:
+Special Circumstances:

 • If you are 26 years old or above as of August 1st of the current FAFSA year, a sliding scale will be used the calculate the parent contribution